JuanFKurucz/screenshot-website/README.md

 # screenshot-website

-Electron-js tool to take a full site screenshot
+Electron-js tool to take a full webpage screenshot

 ## Installation